jonnonz1/nz-statute-book/acts/public/2012/ngati-makino-claims-settlement-act-2012.md

 ### 91 Meaning of protected site
-In this subpart, protected site means an area of land situated in the licensed land that— (a) is wāhi tapu or a wāhi tapu area within the meaning of section 2 of the Historic Places Act 1993; and (b) is, or may at any future time become, a registered place within the meaning of section 2 of that Act.
+In this subpart, protected site means an area of land situated in the licensed land that— (a) is wāhi tapu or a wāhi tapu area within the meaning of section 6 of the Heritage New Zealand Pouhere Taonga Act 2014; and
+  (b) is, at any time, entered on the New Zealand Heritage List/Rārangi Kōrero (as defined in section 6 of that Act).

 ### 92 Right of access to protected site
 (1) The owner of the land on which a protected site is situated and any person holding an interest in, or right of occupancy to, that land must allow access across the land to each protected site to Māori for whom the protected site is of spiritual, cultural, or historical significance.